How cancer can affect buying insurance

 Close relatives (children, brothers and sisters) of people with cancer may also find it hard to get life and health insurance on standard terms.
-This is because, in small number of cases, people whose close relatives have had cancer may be at a higher-than-average risk of getting the same cancer.
+This is because, in a small number of cases, people whose close relatives have had cancer may be at a higher than average risk of getting the same cancer.

-Following campaigning by Macmillan Cancer Support and other organisations, having cancer now automatically counts as a disability from the time of diagnosis under the Equality Act 2010 (England, Scotland and Wales) and the Disability Discrimination Act 1995 (Northern Ireland).
+After campaigns by Macmillan Cancer Support and other organisations, having cancer now automatically counts as a disability from the time of diagnosis under the Equality Act 2010 (England, Scotland and Wales) and the Disability Discrimination Act 1995 (Northern Ireland).
 These acts make it illegal to treat people less favourably because of disability, but there is an exception for insurance.

 An insurer can treat a person with a disability less favourably if the disability increases the risk of claiming, but only if:

 If challenged, the insurer will have to provide evidence to show that it has met these conditions.